 Matthew Arnold dubbed Oxford as the "City of Dreaming Spires" based on the architecture of the world-famous University buildings The first colleges of Oxford were built in the 13th century, but it wasn't until 1878 that women were admitted to the university.
 The Great Hall at Christ Church was used as inspiration for the Hogwarts dining hall in the Harry Potter films.
 Francis Treasham, the St. John's student who exposed the Guy Fawkes plot, was locked up in the Tower of London and mysteriously poisoned.

-Buy SAFELY using STRIPE (inc Apple Pay) or PAYPAL with a credit/debit card, or via your Paypal account.
+Buy safely & securely using STRIPE (inc Apple Pay) with a credit/debit card, or use PAYPAL

 Add to Basket